TenzinN611/Anomaly-Based-Insider-Threat-Detection-Leveraging-Isolation-Forest-with-Rule-Based-Re-Ranking-for-Ef/README.md

-# Insider-Threat-Detection-User-Behavior-Modeling-with-AI-ML-and-Deterministic-Rule-Based
+# Insider Threat Detection using Isolation Forest with Rule-Based Re-Ranking for Efficient Triage
-Insider Threat Detection User Behavior Modeling with AI/ML and Deterministic Rule-Based Alert Re-Ranking for Rapid Threat Triage
+Insider Threat Detection using Isolation Forest with Rule-Based Re-Ranking for Efficient Triage